EloiStree/EloiStree/Hello/HelloXR.md

 I love to teach when we give me the opportunity to do it.

 I want to restart my career on the Lynx R1, which brings augmented reality through "stereo camera screens."
-Proper XR that augments reality brings new topics, so I am going to re-learn from my job.
+Proper XR that augments reality brings new topics, so I am going to re-learn my job.

 On my path, I will drop some notes, playlists, searches, demos, experiments...
 Plenty of tools that could be useful to you if you start in the industry.